junegunn/vim-plug/README.md

 " You can revert the settings after the call like so:
 "   filetype indent off   " Disable file-type-specific indentation "   syntax off            " Disable syntax highlighting

+" Color schemes should be loaded after plug#end().
+" We prepend it with 'silent!' to ignore errors when it's not yet installed. silent! colorscheme seoul256
 ```

 ### Lua example for Neovim